powerbuoy/sleek-child/README.md

-# SleekChild
+# Sleek Child
-An example of a SleekWP child theme
+A starting point for building your own SleekWP based theme Edit